plasma-mobile/docs/Flashing_SingleROM.md

 ## Connect to the device via SSH

+Now the phone seems to be actually stuck just showing the Google logo and unlocked key symbol below.

+That is normal, as no graphical stack has been installed with the milestone 1 kit.

-The phone listen to the 192.168.2.15 IP and offers a debug telnet on port 2323 and ssh.
+But you can actually connect to the device, as the phone listen to the 192.168.2.15 IP and offers a debug telnet on port 2323 and ssh.

 Connect using ssh as user: "maui" (password is also "maui"):

 ```sh
 ssh maui@192.168.2.15
 ```

+Congratulations!
+You have at this point succesfully established root access and a complete new system on your Nexus 5!